 3. Cutting Down a Tree

-Nothing says Christmas more than the smell of a fresh cut tree!
+Nothing says Christmas more than the smell of a fresh-cut tree!
 Make an afternoon of it and head to one of the many tree lots, just a short drive from the city.
-I would not suggest cutting down your neighbour’s tree in the late hours of Christmas Eve as my brother once did, but if you have a tree in your own back yard, even better!
+I would not suggest cutting down your neighbour’s tree in the late hours of Christmas Eve as my brother once did, but if you have a tree in your own backyard, even better!
+Check out our listing of U-Cut Tree Lots in and around HRM.

 4. Homemade Ornaments

 An afternoon of ornament making will keep the kids busy and fill your tree with decorations that will bring about many laughs as you dig them out year after year.
-Try some old school ones from back in the day.
+Try some old-school ones from back in the day.
 You remember the ones…paper snowflakes, pipe cleaner skiers, clothespin reindeer, and popsicle stick Christmas trees.
 The ones that didn’t cost a fortune in craft store supplies.
 Our parents used the stuff they had around the house and we can too.
-I know this because my popsicle stick Christmas trees still have the purple, pink and orange stains!
+I know this because my popsicle stick Christmas trees still have purple, pink, and orange stains!

 5. Visit Santa